High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experiments

-Since we are interested in the level of parameter sharing in the shared unimodal encoder and multimodal layer, we set $\theta$ as these $2$ modules and report results in Table~\ref{tab:sharing}.
-There is evidence of significant parameter sharing across unimodal encoders: more than $92\%$ of neurons are involved in at least $3$ of the $4$ tasks.
-On the other hand, there is not nearly as much parameter sharing in the multimodal layer: only $10\%$ of neurons are involved in $3$ or $4$ tasks.
-Hence, the shared unimodal encoders learn task-agnostic representations, but the subsequent multimodal layers (closer to task-specific classifiers) capture more task-specific information.
+Since we are interested in the level of parameter overlap in the shared unimodal encoder and multimodal layer, we set $\theta$ as these $2$ modules and report results in Table~\ref{tab:sharing}.
+There is evidence of significant parameter overlap across unimodal encoders: more than $92\%$ of neurons are involved in at least $3$ of the $4$ tasks.
+On the other hand, there is not nearly as much parameter overlap in the multimodal layer: only $10\%$ of neurons are involved in $3$ or $4$ tasks.
+Hence, it seems like the unimodal encoders learn task-agnostic representations, but the subsequent multimodal layers (closer to task-specific classifiers) capture more task-specific information.
+This also reinforces our observation in \S\ref{sec:groups} that there is generally more interaction heterogeneity than modality heterogeneity, which suggests using fewer unimodal parameter groups and more crossmodal parameter groups.

-\textbf{Negative interference.} Another empirical proof for information sharing in multitask models is the phenomenon of catastrophic forgetting~\cite{french1999catastrophic,toneva2018empirical} - where pre-trained models fine-tuned on a new dataset tend to `forget' how to perform on their pre-trained datasets.
-We perform a similar experiment of \textit{negative interference}: we pick one task and flip the labels in its training set, train the multitask model on the modified training set, and see how the incorrectly labeled task affects performance on other tasks.
-This experiment provides evidence of information sharing: if the multitask model does not share information (i.e., the model learns independent subspaces for each task), then one would not observe a negative interference phenomenon from one noisy dataset.
-We study negative interference under $3$ configurations of training (a) the whole model; (b) only the unimodal encoder, and (c) only the multimodal layer.

-From Table~\ref{tab:destructive}, we observe that certain tasks are more affected by negative interference (e.g., \textsc{AV-MNIST}), while some tasks are not influenced as much (e.g., \textsc{UR-FUNNY}).
-This suggests that the nature and degrees of underlying parameter sharing vary across different tasks.
-Furthermore, we observe that performance drops due to training the shared unimodal encoders are the most significant, which corroborates with our parameter sharing analysis that general unimodal encoders contain more entangled parameters which are more sensitive to task changes.
-On the other hand, multimodal layers contain more disentangled parameters that share less information across tasks (but are still required for best performance as shown from Table~\ref{tab:ablation} ablation studies).

 \definecolor{gg}{RGB}{15,250,15} \definecolor{rr}{RGB}{250,15,15} \definecolor{yy}{RGB}{230,185,25}